 We have known that perception could not possibly be fully translated into words.
 So where are the opportunities for visual to come in and translate music?

 Within the research project, the team conducted rounds of interviews and music workshops with different groups of people.

 Different drawing tasks are performed by the test group and visuals are generated, organised and decoded.
 It resulted in 3 big categories of perception and a table of visual translation of music.

-The experience design includes three installations that provide different ways to experience music.
-This is built according to the research behind how humans universally perceive music:
+With all the insights gathered, the research team decided to propose an exhibition about musical perception through three installation experiences that provide different ways to experience music.
+This is built according to the research on how humans universally perceive music.:

 1st Installation: The Senses - Temporality